 - Staph is typically a secondary infection — Often, an underlying condition causes the staph infection in the first place.
 Finding and treating the cause will enable your dog to kick their infection and prevent it from happening again.

-- Staph infections are common in certain breeds — English and French bulldogs, pit bulls, shar-peis, and Labrador retrievers are a few of the breeds most likely to develop staph infections.
+- Staph infections are common in certain breeds — French and American bulldogs, pit bulls, shar-peis, and Labrador retrievers are a few of the breeds most likely to develop staph infections.

 Staph infections in dogs: The 411